Hawaii with Teenagers: How to Plan a Trip Everyone Enjoys

 Budgeting and Money Talks

 I give each teenager a daily spending allowance for souvenirs, extra snacks, and anything beyond what we are already paying for.
-On our last trip, it was $25 per day.
-They can spend it or save it up for something bigger later in the trip.
+Last trip it was $25 per day.
+They can spend it or save it for something bigger later in the trip.
 Once it is gone, it is gone.
-This approach has eliminated about 90% of the money arguments we used to have.
+This eliminated about 90% of the money arguments we used to have.

 Building an Itinerary They Will Actually Like